Welcome to Kano Emirate!

 Contact info@KanoEmirate.org

-Sarkin Kano Ado Bayero
+Sons of Sarkin Kano Ado Bayero

 The story of Sarkin Kano Alhaji Ado Bayero is indeed the story of the transformation of the Emirate from the authority that controlled the society, to the status of community leadership.
 It earned its Islamic legitimacy, through service to the people and commitment to the ideals of the Islamic Faith.
 He was a leader of Muslims of all shades of opinions, not only in Kano as well as of many other Muslims in many parts of Nigeria and the world.
 Various groups sought his blessings in their activities largely because of his influence and the fact that he was one of the most respected Nigerians.
 All Africa.com, one of the leading African news websites, described him as Nigeria's "most prominent traditional ruler".
 Both at the national and international arena, he was regarded as a wise counselor because of his experience and diverse cultural linkages that made him a bridge and an asset in promoting mutual understanding and resolving conflicts.